zhengyishen0/zhengyishen0.github.io/_posts/2023-08-16-show-your-work.md

 > _"That’s all any of us are: amateurs.
 We don’t live long enough to be anything else." —Charlie Chaplin_

-Today it is the amateur —the enthusiast who pursues her work in the spirit of love (in French, the word means “lover”), regardless of the potential for fame, money, or career—who often has the advantage over the professional.
+"Today it is the amateur —the enthusiast who pursues her work in the spirit of love (in French, the word means “lover”), regardless of the potential for fame, money, or career—who often has the advantage over the professional."

 “In the beginner’s mind, there are many possibilities,” said Zen monk Shunryu Suzuki.
 “In the expert’s mind, there are few.”